aws-samples/amazon-managed-service-for-apache-flink-examples/java/KafkaConnectors/README.md

 ![Flink Example](images/flink-example.png),

 > In this example, the Kafka Sink uses *exactly-once* delivery guarantees.
 This leverages Kafka transaction under the hood, improving guarantees but
 > adding some overhead and increasing the effective latency of the output to the consumers of the destination Kafka topic.
 >
+> Moreover, there are failure scenarios were the Kafka Sink may still cause duplicates, even when set for exactly-once guarantees.
+> See [FLIP-319](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=255071710) for more details.
+>
 > We recommend not to consider Kafka Sink *exactly-once* guarantees as a default setting for all sinks to Kafka.
 > Make sure you understand the implications before enabling it.
 Refer to the [Flink Kafka sink documentation](https://nightlies.apache.org/flink/flink-docs-release-1.19/docs/connectors/datastream/kafka/#fault-tolerance) for details.